aigerabae/gwas_real_data/world_pca.md

 fig.show()
 ```

-To do: include other populations for central asian PCA - Pathan, Uygur, Yakut, Russian,Mongolian,Hazara,Adygei,Mongolian
+To do: include other populations for central asian PCA - Pathan, Uygur

 More data to use for PCA: